-Many of Paul's letters were spent rebuking the Corinthian church (I Cor.
-11:17, 22).
-Because many in that church never truly rid themselves of the snares of their past worldly lives, it hampered them quite often from growing in the things of the Lord.
-Scriptural instructions intended to help them grow spiritually and get closer to their God and Christian brethren, often became a source of contention amongst themselves and caused division instead (I Cor.
+Many of Paul's letters rebuked the Corinthian church (I Corinthian 11:17, 22).
+Because many in that church never truly rid themselves of the snares of their past worldly lives, it hampered them often from growing in the things of the Lord.
+Scriptural instructions intended to help them grow spiritually and get closer to their God and Christian brethren often became a source of contention amongst themselves and caused division instead (I Cor.
 11:18-19).
 One such instance was the way they conducted the Lord's Supper.

 The ordinance of the Lord's Supper was to help them remember (I Cor.
 11:25-26) what Jesus had done for them.
-It was to be a time of solemn remembrance of the sacrifice God's Son made for them when His body was "broken" (nailed to the cross), and His blood spilt for their sins.
+It was to be a solemn remembrance of God's Son's sacrifice for them when His body was "broken" (nailed to the cross) and His blood spilled for their sins.